GenesisFR/HowToBecomeGoodAtShooters/README.md

 ##### Firestarter
 - double tapping the button will remotely detonate gas clouds
 - you can bounce charges off walls and ceilings
+- can be used as an area denial tool by shooting it on the ground (for later detonation) at choke points
-- initial damage and ticks affected by DTA
+- the initial damage and ticks are affected by DTA/DTH

 ##### Oxidizer
 - clouds can stack
 - flushes mobs out of cover
-- lethal when used in its overcharged form on a group of ensnared mobs (like in speedruns)
+- lethal when used in its overcharged form on a group of ensnared mobs or around spawn closets (like in speedruns)
-- affected by DTA and OOCD
+- affected by DTA, DTH and OOCD

 ##### Reinforcer
 - much more effective at healing allies than yourself because only allies benefit from the initial burst heal